fi-uba-t3/kero/docs/architecture.md

 # Architecture

-The main objective of this project is to provide various services to a private network using desktop computers with heterogeneous specifications as hardware.
+The main goal of this project is to provide various services with a private network using desktop computers with heterogeneous specifications as hardware.
 To the end user, all computers look the same.
-On the inside, we combine a well known container orchestrator to deploy services and desktops for our users.
+On the inside, we combine a well known container orchestrator and specific services to provide work desktops for employees.

 The set of machines that form part of the platform is called _cluster_.
 Any single machine in the _cluster_ may be referred as a _node_.
 This set